wwwweb/CRMod/README.md

 ---

+## 🙏 Acknowledgements

+CRMod would not be where it is without the small but dedicated Chaos Reborn community.
+Thanks for the ideas, the feedback, and the willingness to install mods from a stranger on the internet.

+Special thanks to **avolebva** for designing the wizard classes and for allowing their integration into CRMod.

+---

 ## Disclaimer

 This is private fan work.
 No guarantee that it works, no warranty that it doesn't break something.
 See the License for details.